tbogdala/mindmeld/README.md

 * Show overall T/s or TG & PP T/s?
 * BUG: /narrator replies cannot be continued as the narrator, currently.
 * BUG: any file can be added as a model, such as `img.png`. :(
+* Use the LLMs to create characters for the chat log.
 * Streaming text generation.
 * Hitting esc on edit should cancel edit; or have a cancel button
 * Setup quantization for KV cache